A Survey on Code-Based Cryptography: Preliminaries

 Observe that an $[n,k]$ linear code can be completely defined by certain sets of $k$ positions.
 The following concept characterizes such defining sets. \begin{definition}[Information Set] Let $k\leq n$ be positive integers and let $\mC$ be an $[n,k]$ linear code over $\F_q$.
-Then, a set $I \subset \{1, \ldots, n\}$ of size $k$ is called an \emph{information set} of $\mathcal{C}$ if \end{definition} \begin{exercise} How many information sets can an $[n,k]$ linear code have at most? \end{exercise} \begin{exercise} Let $\mC$ be an $[n,k]$ linear code, $I$ an information set and let $\bG$ be a generator matrix $\bG$ and $\bH$ a parity-check matrix.
+Then, a set $I \subset \{1, \ldots, n\}$ of size $k$ is called an \emph{information set} of $\mathcal{C}$ if \end{definition} \begin{exercise} How many information sets can an $[n,k]$ linear code have at most? \end{exercise} \begin{exercise} Let $\mC$ be an $[n,k]$ linear code, $I$ an information set and let $\bG$ be a generator matrix and $\bH$ a parity-check matrix.
 Show that $\bG_I$ is an invertible matrix of size $k$.
-If $I^C:= \{1,\ldots ,n\}\setminus I$ is the complement set of $I$ then $\bH_{I^C}$ is an invertible matrix of size $n-k$. \end{exercise} \begin{exercise} Let $\mC$ be the code generated by $\bG \in \F_5^{2 \times 4}$, given as
+If $I^C:= \{1,\ldots ,n\}\setminus I$ is the complement set of $I$, then, $\bH_{I^C}$ is an invertible matrix of size $n-k$. \end{exercise} \begin{exercise} Let $\mC$ be the code generated by $\bG \in \F_5^{2 \times 4}$, given as

 Determine all information sets of this code. \end{exercise} \begin{definition}[Systematic Form] Let $k \leq n$ be positive integers and $\mC$ be an $[n,k]$ linear code over $\F_q$.
-Then, for some permutation matrix $\bP$ and some invertible matrix $\bU$ the \emph{systematic form} of the generator matrix $\bG$ is where $\bA \in \F_q^{k \times (n-k)}$.
-Whereas, for some permutation matrix $\bP'$ and some invertible matrix $\bU'$, the systematic form of the parity-check matrix is where $\bB \in \F_q^{(n-k) \times k}$. \end{definition} Let us denote by $V_H(r,n,q)$ the volume of a ball in the Hamming metric, i.e.,
+Then, there exist some permutation matrix $\bP$ and some invertible matrix $\bU$ that bring $\bG$ in \emph{systematic form}, i.e., where $\bA \in \F_q^{k \times (n-k)}$.
+Similarly, there exist some permutation matrix $\bP'$ and some invertible matrix $\bU'$, that bring $\bH$ into systematic form as where $\bB \in \F_q^{(n-k) \times k}$. \end{definition}